shaakilahammed/react-redux-toolkit-video-gallery-app/README.md

 1. Clone the repository: `git clone https://github.com/shaakilahammed/react-redux-toolkit-video-gallery-app.git`
 2. Navigate to the project directory: `cd react-redux-toolkit-video-gallery-app`
 3. Install the frontend dependencies: `npm install`
-4. Start the frontend development server: `npm start`
+4. Start the frontend development server: `npm run dev`
 5. Open your browser and visit `http://localhost:3000` to see the frontend application running.
 6. Open a new terminal and navigate to the server directory: `cd server`
 7. Install the backend dependencies: `npm install`